THE LAST TO DIE: Semiotics of Hope between Religion and Ethics

 15:30 | Roundtable with the Center for Religious Studies, FBK

-17:30 | Closing Remarks
+17:30 | Hopeful Final Remarks

-Paolo COSTA, ISR/FBK
+Paolo COSTA, ISR-FBK, Italy

 Scientific Conveners

-Juan ALONSO ALDAMA (Université Paris Cité)
+Juan ALONSO ALDAMA (University of Paris Cité)

-Massimo LEONE (ISR/FBK – University of Turin)
+Massimo LEONE (ISR-FBK – University of Turin)

 Federico MONTANARI (University of Modena and Reggio Emilia)